lekker-dev/Lekker.Luister/README.md

-# Lekker.Luister.Deezer
+# Lekker.Luister
-A "Lekker" web app to get some music information from Deezer.com, using the 'Deezer for Developers API'
+A "Lekker" web app to get some music information from music streaming services such as Deezer, Spotify etc, using their open API's.